usnistgov/jarvis/README.rst

   ``JARVIS-Het.``     Heterostructure design tools for 2D materials in the JARVIS-DFT database.
 Some of the properties available are: work function, Band-alignment, and Heterostructure classification.
 JARVIS-Heterostructure website: https://www.ctcms.nist.gov/jarvish/
   ``JARVIS-PV``       Solar-cell/Photovoltaic cell design tools.
 Dataset is made available and the website will be available soon.
   ``JARVIS-STM``      Scanning-tunneling microscopy images for 2D materials.
 Dataset is made available and the website will be available soon.
   ``JARVIS-WTB``      Wannier Tight Binding Hamiltonian parameter dataset.
-Dataset is made available and the website will be available soon.
+Dataset will be made available and the website will be available soon.
   ``JARVIS-EFG``      Electric field gradient dataset.
-Dataset is made available and the website will be available soon.
+Dataset will be made available and the website will be available soon.
   ===============  =======================================================================